Guide

 nylas agent account update me@yourapp.nylas.email \

---app-password 'ValidAgentPass123ABC!'Per the official agent docs, the value must be:
+--app-password 'ValidAgentPass123ABC!'Per the official agent docs, the password requirements are:

 - 18 to 40 characters